-The final preceptor evaluation will be completed and at the end of the semester.
-Preceptor Evaluation must be submitted one week prior to or on the due date as designated.
+Preceptor Evaluations will be completed if a student spends 56 or more hours with a preceptor.
+Preceptor Evaluations will be completed at the midterm and at the end of the semester.
+Preceptor Evaluations must be submitted prior to or on the due date as designated.
 No preceptor evaluations will be accepted after the due date.
+The average of preceptor evaluations will determine the score at both the mid-term and end of semester evaluation.

-Students are responsible for sending the preceptor agreement to the MSN Program office.
+Students are responsible for sending the preceptor agreement to Micah Scott.
 It is not the responsibility of the preceptor to mail the evaluation.
 Preceptor evaluations must be submitted via US Postal service, campus/distance mail, or email.
 Preceptor evaluations cannot be faxed.
 Preceptor evaluations will not to be accepted after the due date.
 The evaluation must have a post mark or distance learning site date stamp on or before the due date to be accepted for a grade.